 This description leads into another question: what happens if a timing belt breaks?
 The top parts stop moving and the bottom parts keep moving.
 On some engines, this just leaves you on the side of the road with a car that doesn’t work.
 Most cars, though, are known as interference motors meaning that the top parts will interfere with the bottom if the belt breaks.
 That means broken engine parts and very expensive repairs if a belt ever fails.

 So how do we prevent expensive engine repairs or a car broken down on the side of the road?
 Every timing belt vehicle has a recommended replacement service usually listed by time and miles.
 For example, Honda recommends changing most belts every 105,000 miles or 7 years, whichever comes first.
 Older vehicles can need a belt every 60,000 miles.
 It’s important to check your owners manual or, call us up and just ask.
 Most shops have the time available for every car and can look it up for you.

-Call us today to schedule an appointment for a timing belt inspection in Matthews, NC.
+Call us today to schedule an appointment for a free timing belt inspection in Indian Trail, NC.